-Finding good free Thai fonts is surprisingly hard — especially ones that are beautiful, readable, and truly free for commercial use.
+Finding genuinely free Thai fonts for commercial use is surprisingly hard - especially ones that are beautiful, readable, and come with clear licensing.
 Designers and web developers often spend hours searching for the right Thai font, only to discover that many have unclear licenses, limited weights, or poor screen rendering.
-This article curates the 25 best free Thai fonts in 2026, each tested for readability, web compatibility, and commercial use.
-Every font includes download links, a summary comparison table, and recommended font pairings so you can choose faster without trial and error.

 How to Choose Thai Fonts for Websites